Build Strong Mental Health One Bite at a Time: A Day at the Farmer’s Market with Winnie the Pooh

 Pooh’s furry ears perked up.
 “So, food can help our mental health too?” he asked, puzzled but intrigued.
 “I always thought it just helped my tummy.”

 “Oh, it does much more than that, Pooh,” I said with a smile.
-“Let me explain the 3 Food Rules of a Mental Health Warrior — and how we can apply them right here at the market.”
+“That’s why my book 3 Food Rules of a Mental Health Warrior is such an important part of the program.

 Rule 1: Choose Low Carb Foods

 “Carbohydrates, Pooh,” I began, “can be a bit sneaky.
-When you eat too many at once, your blood sugar spikes — you get a burst of energy, but then you crash hard.
-That rollercoaster doesn’t just hit your body… it hits your mind.”
+Eat too many at once and your blood sugar spikes — you feel a burst of energy… then you crash.
+That rollercoaster doesn’t just hit your body.
+It hits your mind.”

 I tapped my book.
 “For someone like me — someone who’s battled Bipolar, Alcoholism, Anxiety Disorders and PTSD — that crash used to send my mood into a tailspin.
 I’d go from energized to foggy, irritable and overwhelmed in minutes.
-So Rule 1 became essential: eat low-carb foods to keep your blood sugar steady, your energy stable and your mind clear.”
+So Rule 1 became essential: choose low-carb foods to keep blood sugar steady, energy stable and your mind clear.”

 I gestured toward the stalls around us.
-“That’s why I choose leafy greens, cucumbers, peppers, nuts… foods that give me steady fuel instead of emotional whiplash.
-It helps me stay in control instead of being yanked around by sugar spikes and crashes.”
+“That’s why I reach for leafy greens, cucumbers, peppers and nuts — foods that provide steady fuel instead of emotional whiplash.
+They help me stay in control instead of being yanked around by sugar spikes.”

-Pooh blinked slowly, clearly processing.
-“Ah,” he murmured, “so low-carb foods help you feel steady… inside your brain and inside your heart.”
+Pooh blinked slowly, clearly thinking.
+“Ah,” he murmured.
+“So low-carb foods help you feel steady… inside your brain and inside your heart.”

 “Exactly,” I said.
-“Steady fuel makes for steady emotions.”
+“Steady fuel supports steady emotions.”

 Pooh's Takeaway:

-Pooh looked toward the veggie stall with new determination.
+Pooh looked toward the vegetable stall with new determination.
 “Hmm… perhaps I can try carrots today.”

-We each grabbed our picks — I grabbed kale, Pooh chose a bright bunch of carrots.
+We each made our selections — I chose kale, Pooh picked a bright bunch of carrots.

-“These foods keep your energy and mood steady,” I explained.
-“They help you stay calm and clear-headed, even when things get stressful.”
+“These foods help keep your energy and mood stable,” I added.
+“They support calm thinking and clear decisions — even when life gets stressful.”

 Rule 2: No Sugar

-“Pooh,” I began cautiously, noticing the honey jars he was hugging, “Warrior Food Rule 2 is eliminating sugar.”
-His eyebrows lifted and I continued before panic set in.
+“Pooh,” I began carefully, noticing the honey jars he was eyeing again, “Warrior Food Rule 2 is eliminating sugar.”

-“Sugar gives you a quick burst of happiness, but it crashes fast.
-And for someone like me — that crash used to hit like a brick.
+“Sugar gives you a quick burst of happiness — but it crashes fast.
+And for someone like me, that crash used to hit hard.
 My mood would swing, my anxiety would spike and my energy would tank.”

-Pooh eased his grip on the honey.
-“So sugar makes you feel good… then not good?”
+Pooh looked from the honey jars to the nuts.
+“So sugar makes you feel good… and then not good?”

 Pooh's Takeaway: